 How to disable offensive content filtering for your Twitter news feed

-By default, Twitter takes viewer discretion into consideration and imposes censorship on content that some users may find hurtful or offensive, but not everyone feels they need to be censored.
+By default, Twitter (now called X) takes viewer discretion into consideration and imposes censorship on content that some users may find hurtful or offensive, but not everyone feels they need to be censored.
 Some people would prefer to view their Twitter feed in full without it.

-For anyone who doesn’t like the censored Twitter feed experience, there is a simple setting you can change so you’ll always see everything that pops up in your Twitter feed.
-We’ll show you how in this tutorial.
+For anyone who doesn’t like the censored Twitter feed experience, you have the option to always see everything that pops up in your feed.

 What does censored content look like?